Is this program only for students who hold a degree in Sociology?

 The COS Graduate Services site has complied the most commonly used graduate forms.View the Forms

-What is the thesis committee process?
+What is the thesis/dissertation committee process?

 Once you have chosen an advisor, she or he will help you select other members to serve on the committee.
 Doctoral students are required to have at least 3 departmental members and 1 outside member; Master’s students must have at least 3 members, including the chair.
+Please note that per University policy, faculty serving on a thesis committee cannot have any personal, financial, or relationship conflicts of interest.
+In some cases, faculty with a conflict of interest may serve on the committee as a non-voting member, subject to approval by the Department and the College of Graduate Studies.

 Master’s students may not enroll in thesis hours before their committees are approved and doctoral students may not enroll in dissertation hours until the committee is approved by the College of Sciences and College of Graduate Studies, and the dissertation proposal has been successfully defended.